CFCommunity-net/buddypress-post-cards/README.md

 # BuddyPress Post cards
-This plugin was is created for CFCommunity.net - A Social Network for people affected by Cystic Fibrosis.
+*This plugin is madefor CFCommunity.net - A Social Network for people affected by Cystic Fibrosis.*

 BuddyPress Post cards Makes it easy for your members to sent real physical post cards to each other.
 Similar to sending a private message but more personal.